katheermizal/React-Instant-Search-Module-Using-Sample-API-and-React-Boostrap/README.md

 Should Have a knowledge in <br />
 1. ES6
 2. React
-1. React Boostrap
+3. Boostrap
-2. Axios
+4. react-boostrap
+5. react-axios

 ## Preview
 ![](screen-capture.gif)